 Cedar Falls Overlook

-This is a wooden, barrier free walkway with exhibits that leads down from the parking area to a vantage point high above Cedar Falls.
+Those who can’t make the hike down to Cedar Falls will appreciate this overlook.
+The Cedar Falls Overlook is a wooden, barrier-free walkway that leads down from the parking area to a vantage point high above Cedar Falls.

 Palisades Overlook and CCC Overlook